introp-software/o365-moodle/local/o365docs/setup.md

 4. Select created azure AD application and Modify **Reply URL**  and check Home page URL under  **Properties** section.
 ![Set Reply URL dialog ](images/ReplyURL.PNG "fig: Set Reply URL")

-5. There are a couple more values and changes you need to make and write down some values which you will need in the next section.

 ### Configure your Azure Active Directory Application

 1. In Azure, click on the **Active Directory** icon on the left menu, and then click on the desired Azure AD.
 2. Locate **Application ID** note this value (write it down or copy it somewhere), and set it aside.
 You'll need it later as **Client ID**.

 ![Highlighted application ID ](images/AppDetails.png "fig:Highlighted application ID" )

 3. Under **API ACCESS** menu select **Keys** and enter a description in the **Description** field, select appropripate **Duration** and click **Save**.
 Once the key is created, note the generated secret key and save it somewhere.
 You won’t be able to view it again.